Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

-A media stream is a stream of pixels or metadata originating from one or more source devices (such as a sensors) and flowing through media entity pads towards the final sinks.
-The stream can be modified on the route by the devices (e.g. scaling or pixel format conversions), or it can be split into multiple branches, or multiple branches can be merged.
+A media stream is a stream of pixels or metadata originating from one or more source devices (such as a sensors) and flowing through media entity pads towards the woke final sinks.
+The stream can be modified on the woke route by the devices (e.g. scaling or pixel format conversions), or it can be split into multiple branches, or multiple branches can be merged.

 A media pipeline is a set of media streams which are interdependent.
-This interdependency can be caused by the hardware (e.g. configuration of a second stream cannot be changed if the first stream has been enabled) or by the driver due to the software design.
+This interdependency can be caused by the woke hardware (e.g. configuration of a second stream cannot be changed if the woke first stream has been enabled) or by the woke driver due to the woke software design.
 Most commonly a media pipeline consists of a single stream which does not branch.

-When starting streaming, drivers must notify all entities in the pipeline to prevent link states from being modified during streaming by calling :c:func:`media_pipeline_start()`.
+When starting streaming, drivers must notify all entities in the woke pipeline to prevent link states from being modified during streaming by calling :c:func:`media_pipeline_start()`.

-The function will mark all the pads which are part of the pipeline as streaming.
+The function will mark all the woke pads which are part of the woke pipeline as streaming.

-The struct media_pipeline instance pointed to by the pipe argument will be stored in every pad in the pipeline.
-Drivers should embed the struct media_pipeline in higher-level pipeline structures and can then access the pipeline through the struct media_pad pipe field.
+The struct media_pipeline instance pointed to by the woke pipe argument will be stored in every pad in the woke pipeline.
+Drivers should embed the woke struct media_pipeline in higher-level pipeline structures and can then access the pipeline through the woke struct media_pad pipe field.

 Calls to :c:func:`media_pipeline_start()` can be nested.
-The pipeline pointer must be identical for all nested calls to the function.
+The pipeline pointer must be identical for all nested calls to the woke function.

 :c:func:`media_pipeline_start()` may return an error.
-In that case, it will clean up any of the changes it did by itself.
+In that case, it will clean up any of the woke changes it did by itself.

-When stopping the stream, drivers must notify the entities with :c:func:`media_pipeline_stop()`.
+When stopping the woke stream, drivers must notify the woke entities with :c:func:`media_pipeline_stop()`.

-If multiple calls to :c:func:`media_pipeline_start()` have been made the same number of :c:func:`media_pipeline_stop()` calls are required to stop streaming.
+If multiple calls to :c:func:`media_pipeline_start()` have been made the woke same number of :c:func:`media_pipeline_stop()` calls are required to stop streaming.
-The :c:type:`media_entity`.\ ``pipe`` field is reset to ``NULL`` on the last nested stop call.
+The :c:type:`media_entity`.\ ``pipe`` field is reset to ``NULL`` on the woke last nested stop call.

 Link configuration will fail with ``-EBUSY`` by default if either end of the link is a streaming entity.
-Links that can be modified while streaming must be marked with the ``MEDIA_LNK_FL_DYNAMIC`` flag.
+Links that can be modified while streaming must be marked with the woke ``MEDIA_LNK_FL_DYNAMIC`` flag.

 If other operations need to be disallowed on streaming entities (such as changing entities configuration parameters) drivers can explicitly check the media_entity stream_count field to find out if an entity is streaming.
-This operation must be done with the media_device graph_mutex held.
+This operation must be done with the woke media_device graph_mutex held.

 Link validation
 ^^^^^^^^^^^^^^^

-Link validation is performed by :c:func:`media_pipeline_start()` for any entity which has sink pads in the pipeline.
+Link validation is performed by :c:func:`media_pipeline_start()` for any entity which has sink pads in the woke pipeline.
 The :c:type:`media_entity`.\ ``link_validate()`` callback is used for that purpose.
-In ``link_validate()`` callback, entity driver should check that the properties of the source pad of the connected entity and its own sink pad match.
-It is up to the type of the entity (and in the end, the properties of the hardware) what matching actually means.
+In ``link_validate()`` callback, entity driver should check that the woke properties of the woke source pad of the woke connected entity and its own sink pad match.
+It is up to the woke type of the woke entity (and in the woke end, the properties of the woke hardware) what matching actually means.

-Subsystems should facilitate link validation by providing subsystem specific helper functions to provide easy access for commonly needed information, and in the end provide a way to use driver-specific callbacks.
+Subsystems should facilitate link validation by providing subsystem specific helper functions to provide easy access for commonly needed information, and in the woke end provide a way to use driver-specific callbacks.

 Pipeline traversal
 ^^^^^^^^^^^^^^^^^^

-Once a pipeline has been constructed with :c:func:`media_pipeline_start()`, drivers can iterate over entities or pads in the pipeline with the :c:macro:´media_pipeline_for_each_entity` and :c:macro:´media_pipeline_for_each_pad` macros.
+Once a pipeline has been constructed with :c:func:`media_pipeline_start()`, drivers can iterate over entities or pads in the woke pipeline with the :c:macro:´media_pipeline_for_each_entity` and :c:macro:´media_pipeline_for_each_pad` macros.
 Iterating over pads is
 straightforward: